faezedrx/task-manager-php/README.md

     - Update the `config.php` file with your database credentials.

 4. **Configure Email Settings**:
-    - Update the `email.php` and `register.php` files with your SMTP server details.
+    - Update the `email.php` file with your SMTP server details.

 ## 🏃 Usage